 Our criterion for terminating the clustering algorithm is a subsequent degradation in activity recognition accuracy.
 Figures 9-14 show a large reduction in the needed number of sensors for some of the environments.
 The percentage of sensors that can be removed using the clustering approach ranges from 7% (for Cairo) to 87% (for Kyoto) with an average of 58%.
 The greatest reduction occurs in the Kyoto testbeds, which is not surprising because this environment contains the greatest density of sensors.
 The environment also contains a number of special-purpose sensors for light, temperature, and water usage.
-Almost all of the special-purpose sensors in the clustering algorithm.
+Almost all of the special-purpose sensors were not removed in the feature selection step but were merged with other sensors in the clustering algorithm.
 As with the feature selection step, every one of the testbeds realizes an initial increase in recognition accuracy with the clustering algorithm.
 In each case, however, as more sensors are clustered the accuracy eventually declines.